twfahey1/firebase-ops/README.md

         path: version/lastRelease
 ```

+For "read" operation: Retrieves value and sets output as `retrievedValue` which can be used in subsequent steps - e.g. `${{ steps.whatever-step-id.outputs.retrievedValue }}`

 ### Recommendation

 You should store the Service Account JSON into a secret on your repo.
 Also, this can be very powerful if you start passing outputs from other jobs into this one to write values.